fybrik/fybrik/site/docs/tasks/multicluster.md

 # Multicluster setup

-Mesh for data is dynamic in its multi cluster capabilities in that it has abstractions to support multiple different cross-cluster orchestration mechanisms.
+Fybrik is dynamic in its multi cluster capabilities in that it has abstractions to support multiple different cross-cluster orchestration mechanisms.
 Currently only one multi cluster orchestration mechanism is implemented and is using [Razee](http://razee.io) for the orchestration.